saltyjess/portfolio/README.md

 <h3 align="center">Jessica Wright's Portfolio</h3>

   <p align="center">
-    Welcome to my porfolio site, while I coded this myself from scratch (primarily for a FrontEnd Web dev course) I was heavily influenced by https://carlbarenbrug.com/lab, and wanted to make sure credit was given for design inspiration.
+    Welcome to my porfolio site, while I coded this myself from scratch, using an entirely diferent codebase (primarily for a FrontEnd Web dev course) I was heavily influenced by the design of https://carlbarenbrug.com/lab, and wanted to make sure credit was given.
     <br />
     <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>
     <br />